Definition of composite demand

 - Steel could be used for building tanks or it could be used for building bicycles.

-When a good like wheat has different uses, there is a rationing effect.
+When a good like wheat has different uses, there can be a rationing effect.
 If demand for biofuel goes up, then the price of wheat for bread will also rise.
 More people demanding wheat for biofuels limits the availability of wheat for making bread.

 If we build more houses, it leaves less land for farming and the price of farming land will tend to rise.